VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 Visual programming.

 Yeah.
 I know a lot of people hate it.
 But, provided it's high enough level - so, probably higher than [Pure Data](https://puredata.info) or [Node-RED](https://nodered.org) or even the [Enso language](https://enso.org/#Overview) mention in the last chapter.
 I think the right way forward is something that generates nodes based on a small text description and some provided examples as text, images, or other data.
-This would let a user, for example, scan in and manually enter the data from a form a few times, then leave the computer to do it moving forward - probably with a little output indicating if it was under a threshold of covidence in a certain transcription.
+This would let a user, for example, scan in and manually enter the data from a form a few times, then leave the computer to do it moving forward - probably with a little output indicating if it was under a threshold of confidence in a certain transcription.

 The other big necessity to make this work is using the Linux philosophy of treating everything as a file (or folder).
-This would make it much easier for this language/interface to let users say, open a running program's 'file' and - with support - grab data out.
+This would make it much easier for this language/interface to let users, say, open a running program's 'file' and - with support - grab data out.
 This could be as mundane as how many browser tabs are open or as advanced as pulling the current geometry or live rotation angle out of 3D modeling software.
-With enough support from applications, the work flow potential is mind blowing, hence the previous mention of this in the last chapter with tool composition.
+With enough support from applications, the work flow potential is mind-blowing, hence the previous mention of this in the last chapter with tool composition.

-My point here is that by making user friendly but open tools we could dramatically reduce the amount of repetitive work done by many people and, more importantly, not just support one-off use cases with application specific software but instead empower people to make their own tools that fit their specific needs that developers could never anticipate.
+My point here is that by making user-friendly but open tools we could dramatically reduce the amount of repetitive work done by many people and, more importantly, not just support one-off use cases with application specific software but instead empower people to make their own tools that fit their specific needs that developers could never anticipate.
 Will this result in some mildly horrific tools being made?
 Probably.
 But that's the beauty of it.

 ## Optional Security